 In my role as a Michigan driver’s license restoration lawyer, I win licenses back for people under the rules established by the state.
 I don’t make those rules, not do I have the power to change them.
-I point this out because anytime someone brings up medical marijuana in the context of a restoration case, once I explain how that’s a deal-breaker, they want to argue to me how it’s unfair and why that’s wrong.
-None of that, however, changes the simple fact that, as of this writing, using medical marijuana will prevent you from winning your license back because that’s the way cases are decided by the SOS’s Administrative Hearing Section (AHS) under the rules as they exist now, and without a specific change in the law, it’s not likely to change any time soon, either.
+I point this out because almost anytime someone brings up medical marijuana in the context of a restoration case, once I explain how that’s a deal-breaker, they want to argue to me how it’s unfair and why that’s wrong.
+None of that, however, changes the simple fact that, as of this writing, using medical marijuana except for very limited, serious conditions will prevent you from winning your license back because that’s the way cases are decided by the SOS’s Administrative Hearing Section (AHS) under the rules as they exist now, and without a specific change in the law, it’s not likely to change any time soon, either.